Best LLM for Coding updated: November 22, 2025

 2. What the LiveCodeBench Benchmark Measures

 Daily engineering is not an olympiad.
 It is a conveyor belt of medium difficulty tickets.
 LiveCodeBench models that cadence.
 It continuously pulls new problems from interview grade sources, asks for a Python solution, and checks against hidden tests.
 The design fights data contamination and keeps pressure on functional correctness.
 The research paper adds richer scenarios like test output prediction and self repair, which gives a broader signal than single pass code generation.
-On the August leaderboard, GPT-5 Mini leads, followed by o3, then Grok 4, with o4 Mini close behind.
-For a developer workflow, that ordering matters as much as raw accuracy because it tracks how fast the loop feels.

-3. Results at a Glance
+3. Coding Benchmark Results at a Glance

 The table below merges the headline numbers so you can see IOI 2025 and LiveCodeBench side by side.
 Accuracy comes from each benchmark snapshot in early August.
 Cost entries are API list prices per one million input and output tokens.
 Latency is the average reported by the LiveCodeBench run.